f-klubben/stregsystemet-cli/readme.md

   -b, --balance         Output only stregdollar balance

-  -l, --history         Shows your recent purchases
+  -l, --history         Shows your recent purchases -a, --update          Update the script and then exists
 ```

 If either the user or item arguments or no arguments at all are specified the CLI will enter interactive mode.